tagazok/my-workshops/custom-vision/tutorial.md

 Once upon a time, there was a website that needed a place to live, be visible to the world and have a backend to be more interactive.

 For this workshop, we won't ask you to create a website from scratch.
-As we want you to focus on the Custom Vision integration, we have build one for you.
+As we want you to focus on the Custom Vision integration, we've built one for you.

 Go to <a href="https://github.com/tagazok/template-customvision-workshop" target="_blank">this GitHub repository</a> and click on `Use this template`.